iotbeg/HAR_FinalYearProject/README.md

 Please refer to indiviual README of each datasets in folders UCFdataset and kineticsdataset to download the dataset.

 ##### TRAINING
-Use config file to change the parameters, more discussed in Section 6
+Use config file to change the parameters, more discussed in Section 6.
+To train ```python train.py```

 ##### RESULTS
 The results are discussed in Section 7 of the report.